hv90/ei-mobile/README.md

 # 🔗 <a href="https://trello.com/b/f4bSU8vh/react-native-docker-streaming-esporte-interativo">Trello</a>

 # 🚧 Development
-For a while it is necessary to have adb locally installed so you may run first `adb start-server` and check  with ` netstat -ano | grep -i "5037"`(linux) or (windows) that the server is up and running.
+For a while it is necessary to have adb locally installed

 Once the server is ok, simply command `docker-compose up` and the environment will be set up for developing.